 - Make a plan with friends before going out to parties and events.

 - Always be aware of your surroundings, and follow your instincts.

 The College will conduct a collaborative response if a student living in college-owned or leased housing who based on the facts and circumstances known to the College is determined to be missing.
 A student will be deemed missing when he or she is absent from the College for more than 24 hours without any known reason.

 Anyone who believes a residential student to be missing for more than 24 hours should report their concern to Campus Security which will investigate each report and make a determination whether the student is missing.
 Should anyone other than Campus Security receive a missing student report, they should immediately notify Campus Security.

-Each residential student, regardless of age, will have the opportunity to identify an individual to be contacted by the College within 24 hours of determining that the student is missing.
-This registered, confidential, emergency information will be available to Campus Security and the Dean of Students and will only be disclosed to law enforcement personnel in furtherance of a missing person investigation.
+In accordance with the Higher Education Act of 2008, each residential student, regardless of age, will have the opportunity to identify an individual to be contacted by the College within 24 hours of determining that the student is missing.
+This registered, confidential, emergency information will only be available to Campus Security and the Vice President for Student Life and will only be disclosed to law enforcement personnel in furtherance of a missing person investigation.
+This individual does not have to be a parent or guardian.
 Students will have the opportunity to update this contact information on an annual basis.